browserplus/borg/data/pages/docs/widgets/uploader.md

 # Uploader

-The BrowserPlus Uploader tool allows you to easily create an advanced uploader widget that supports native drag+drop from the desktop, multiple file selection from the file browse dialog, multiple simultaneous uploads (3 files at a time), and Zip file compression.
+The BrowserPlus Uploader tool allows you to easily create an advanced uploader widget that supports native drag+drop from the desktop, multiple file selection from the file browse dialog, multiple simultaneous uploads (3 files at a time), and file compression
+(zip, bzip2, gzip).
 Skinning is also possible with plenty of parameters that may be overridden to specify colors, fonts, labels and borders.
 All of this is packaged into two Javascript files (browserplus-min.js and uploader-min.js) that weigh in at a combined 20KB of minimized Javascript.

 ![BrowserPlus Uploader Widget](/i/w/uploader.jpg)